-High yield cereal crops must pass numerous tests as they go from seedling to harvested product.
+High-yield cereal crops must pass numerous tests as they go from seedlings to harvested products.
 One of the weirdest is lodging.
 What is lodging?
 Learn more about the phenomena here and what, if anything, can be done about it.

 The Solanum family of plants is a large genus including up to 2,000 species and ranging from food crops to ornamentals and medicinal species.
 The following article entails interesting information about the Solanum genus and its members.

 Have you ever heard of secondary edible veggie plants?
 The name may be of newer origin, but the idea is definitely not.
 What does secondary edible veggie plants mean and is it an idea that can be useful to you?
 Click here to learn more.

 Many vegetables grow and taste better in the cooler temperatures of spring.
 Learn more about when to plant cold season vegetables here.

 Organic and inorganic mulches are available as vegetable garden mulch options.
 But which is the best vegetable mulch?
 Learn the different types in this article and their attributes to help you make an informed decision on mulch for vegetable plants.

 Higher yields, less water usage all in a small space?
 This is the claim by Dr. Mittleider, whose prodigious plant skills brought him acclaim and instigated his gardening program.
 What is Mittleider gardening?
 Read here to find out.

 Upside down planting systems are an innovative approach to gardening.
 These systems are beneficial for people with limited gardening space.
 Read this article to learn how when and where to water upside down container plants properly.